 Additional Works Besides Boiler Fitting

-- Lifting and relaying floorboards
+- Lifting and reinstalling floorboards

 - Drilling holes through walls for pipe and the flue

-- Patching up any holes
+- Patching up holes in the drywall

-And, that’s why moving a boiler a few feet (in the same room) can be nearly half the price of moving a boiler to a completely new room.
+And that’s why moving a boiler a few feet in the same room can be nearly half the price of moving a boiler to a completely new room.

-Moving An Older Boiler, Or Replacing With A New One
+Moving an Older Boiler, or Replacing With a New One